 - Choice of account types.
 There are multiple account types available to suit every type of trader.

 - Customer service and help.
 Pepperstone provides 24-hour customer support and a comprehensive online help centre to provide assistance whenever you need it.

 - Award-winning broker.
 Pepperstone has won multiple awards for its online forex trading services.

 - Risky.
 As is the case with leveraged trading, losses can exceed deposits.
 Make sure you understand the risks before you start trading forex.

 How do I open an account with Pepperstone?

 If you'd like to open a forex trading account with Pepperstone, you'll need to click one of the "Go to site" links on this page.
 This will take you to the Pepperstone website where you can fill out an online application.

-To apply you will need to provide:
+To apply, you will need to provide the following:

 Once your account has been approved by the Pepperstone account services team, you will then be able to fund your account.